akio-tomiya/Gaugefields.jl/docs/src/lcnn.md

 )
 ~~~

-To configure the layers independently, construct the tuple explicitly.
-The
+To give the layers different path ranges or channel bases, construct the tuple
-number of plaquette input channels is `binomial(length(U), 2)`: one in 2D and
+explicitly.
+The plaquette input has `binomial(length(U), 2)` channels:
-six in 4D.
-Thus this same code works for both dimensions and for any SU(N):

 ~~~julia
 nplaq = binomial(length(U), 2)